college-of-mary-immaculate/Travel-list/README.md

 # Travel-list
-is like a to-do list application that help users plan and organize their travels
+-is like a to-do list application that help users plan and organize their travels
 #Contributers
-Aparri,Serg Michael
+-Aparri,Serg Michael
-Caingcoy,Christian
+-Caingcoy,Christian